How to make studying online work for you

 Doubts arose from its hasty implementation, but compulsory distance learning offers the opportunity to expand and strengthen online educational channels.

-This connection is genuine: real-time communication avoids distractions and helps you feel integrated in the learning process.
-There are several platforms that offer online education support such as Moodle, Blackboard, Collaborate, Zoom and Microsoft Teams.
+This connection is genuine: real-time communication avoids distractions and helps you feel integrated into the learning process.
+There are several platforms that offer online education support such as Moodle, Blackboard, Collaborate, Zoom, and Microsoft Teams.

 Nuria agrees.
-The 27-year-old, who is studying a masters in communication, said, “We have a teacher who has sent us a couple of recorded and edited classes with cuts to movies, music … They are, by far, the ones that interest me the most.”
+The 27-year-old, who is studying for a master’s in communication, said, “We have a teacher who has sent us a couple of recorded and edited classes with cuts to movies, music … They are, by far, the ones that interest me the most.”

 Organisation: the key to success